fsprojects/FAKE/help/index.md

       ==> "BuildTest"
       ==> "FxCop"
       ==> "NUnitTest"
-      =?> ("xUnitTest",hasBuildParam "xUnitTest")  // runs the target only if FAKE was called with parameter xUnitTest ==> "Deploy"
+      =?> ("xUnitTest",hasBuildParam "xUnitTest")  // only if FAKE was called with parameter xUnitTest ==> "Deploy"

     // start build